Gain a competitive advantage in a challenging, professional environment.

 In our evening guest lecture series, we invite prominent business and community leaders to share their stories and expertise and to provide advice one-on-one with students.
 We have heard from leaders at Boeing, Twitter, Microsoft, The Economist magazine, the U.S. Federal Reserve, CPA firms, political parties, nonprofit organizations, banks, newspapers, investment firms, consulting firms, entrepreneurial firms, state & local governments, and law firms.
 Business students participate in the colloquium series each quarter in residence, freshman through senior years.

-Completing an internship is an excellent way to strengthen a resume, gain valuable practical training, and confirm a career interest (and it often leads to full-time positions).
+Completing an internship is an excellent way to strengthen a resume, gain valuable practical training, and confirm a career interest (and it often leads to a full-time position).
 For these reasons, all WWU business students complete an internship.
 The vast majority of interns not only get paid well for their work, but they also earn academic credit.
 The average evaluation score by intern supervisors is 4.7 / 5.0, which indicates that employers highly value the contributions of our students.
-Internships are available in accounting, finance, management, and marketing at a variety of organizations, including Fortune 500 corporations, local small businesses, hospitals, federal and state governments, and nonprofit organizations.
-For many years, our students have served as legislative interns in Olympia, Washington, and at the nation's capitol.
+Internships are available in accounting, finance, management, marketing, law, and general business operations at a variety of organizations, including Fortune 500 corporations, local small businesses, hospitals, federal and state governments, and nonprofit organizations.
+For many years, our students have served as legislative interns at the state capitol in Olympia and in the nation's capitol in Washington D.C.

 In addition to university accreditation by NWCCU and AAA, WWU has special business program accreditation by the Accreditation Council of Business Schools & Programs (ACBSP) to offer the Bachelor of Business Administration (BBA) degree and Bachelor of Arts and Bachelor of Science degrees (Majors in Business Administration).
 ACBSP is a recognized international leader in mission-based accreditation with a focus on teaching excellence.
 In 1997, we were the first business program in the denomination to obtain special business accreditation.
 In a nutshell, accreditation means that: